firebolt-db/firebolt-db.github.io/docs/using-indexes/using-aggregating-indexes.md

 ## Aggregating index examples

-TO DO: This section needs to be updated to use same examples as above.
-Maybe v2.
-Right now, uses the examples from the > To demonstrate the requirement for unique function definitions and the ability to handle complex queries, consider a query with the complex COALESCE clauses as shown in the example below.*

-The examples in this section are based on a fact table, `fact_orders`, created with the DDL shown below.
+The example in this section are based on a fact table, `fact_orders`, created with the DDL shown below.
+For a more in-depth example, see *Aggregating indexes* in the [Firebolt indexes in action](https://www.firebolt.io/blog/firebolt-indexes-in-action) blog post.

 ```sql
 CREATE FACT TABLE fact_orders